-The strong and adept CoolMini CoolSculpting Applicator leaves double chin fat gone within minutes.
+The strong and adept CoolMini applicator helps vanquish double chins and neck fat, also known as submental fullness.
 While being one of the smallest in the line, the CoolMini produces excellent performance.
-The CoolMini precisely targets and reduces submental fullness, also known as a double chin.

 CoolCurve Advantage Plus™

-The great thing about the CoolCurve Advantage Plus™ CoolSculpting applicator is how good it is at toning and modeling body sections.
-Not only is the process extremely successful, but it is also cost efficient.
+The great thing about the CoolCurve Advantage Plus™ applicator is how good it is at toning and modeling body sections that are curved.
+Treatment areas include back rolls and love handles.
+Not only is the process extremely successful, but it is also cost-efficient.
 Furthermore, there is less inflammation and post-treatment pain.

 CoolFit Advantage™

-The CoolFit Advantage™ CoolSculpting applicator effectively eliminates fat deposits.
+The CoolFit Advantage™ applicator effectively eliminates fat deposits.
 Bulging fat cells located in parts of the inner thighs - such as the upper and bottom sections - are effectively frozen.
 Patients report greater convenience and reliability than with previous therapies, surgery, and other methods.

-CoolCurve+ Advantage™ Applicator

-Skinny and narrow-framed people may have stubborn fat in some areas of their body.
-That's where the highly regarded CoolCurve+ Advantage™ applicator shines.
-The cutting-edge body sculpting technique contours to the normal curves of the body and is remarkably useful on bra lines, banana rolls, flank sections, and love handles.

 CoolPetite Advantage™

 Upper arm fat is a common issue that the CoolPetite Advantage™ applicator can assist with.
-Zeltiq's newest CoolSculpting applicator is explicitly built to treat fat in the upper arms, ankles, back of the thighs, and other regions.
+Zeltiq's newest applicator is explicitly built to treat fat in the upper arms, ankles, back of the thighs, and other regions.

 CoolCore Advantage™

 The majority of us have problems with abdominal fat.
-Fortunately, the groundbreaking and modern CoolCore Advantage™ applicator will assist in the reduction of excessive belly fat and fat deposits.
-The CoolCore Advantage™ is one of the most successful CoolSculpting fat reduction applicators.
-Each session lasts between 30 and 45 minutes.
+Fortunately, the groundbreaking and modern CoolCore Advantage™ applicator will assist in the reduction of excessive belly fat and stomach fat.
+The CoolCore Advantage™ is one of the most successful applicators.
+Each session lasts 35 minutes.

 CoolSculpting Provider Near Me

-Schedule a free appointment with [CLIENT] if you want to hear more about this popular fat freezing procedure and the advanced Coolsculpting applicators.
-Our professional Coolsculpting certified consultants will be able to discuss more with you about this latest line of applicators.
-Also, how they each help lower treatment expenses, make the treatment process more pleasant.
 The innovative Coolsculpting applicators of today deliver excellent fat reduction outcomes.
-Call us at [NUMBER] to book yours right away.
+So, schedule a free appointment with KP Aesthetics to hear more about this popular fat-freezing procedure and the new line of applicators.
+Our professional, certified technicians will discuss more with you about this latest line of applicators.
+They'll explain how they each help lower treatment expenses and make the treatment process more pleasant.
+Call us at 484-420-4094 to book yours right away.